floatdrop/gulp-watch/README.md

  * `end` — all files are stop being watched.
  * `ready` — just re-emitted event from `gaze`.
  * `error` — when something happened inside callback, you will get notified.

+### 3.0.0 Changes

+[gulp-batch](https://github.com/floatdrop/gulp-batch) was removed, so `callback` is changed.
+Now it passes just [vinyl](https://github.com/wearefractal/vinyl) object to you.
+Also `callback` now not catching errors inside and reemits them to stream.

 ### 2.0.0 Changes